Solar power in Pakistan: Public reception

 Pakistan's solar energy boom, which accelerated in 2023 due to falling global solar panel prices and increased imports from China, led to widespread adoption of solar systems among wealthier individuals and farmers, often supported by government subsidies.
 Many of these users disconnected from the national electricity grid.
 With fewer consumers, a subsequent increase in energy prices from fossil-fuel-based power plants followed to sustain profits and maintain aging infrastructure.
 This increased the cost of electricity for remaining grid-connected consumers who were predominantly low-income households.
-The power minister, Awais Leghari, acknowledged policy missteps, noting that officials had encouraged solar producers to offset their bills by selling surplus energy to the national grid.
+The Federal Minister of Energy, Awais Leghari, acknowledged policy missteps, noting that officials had encouraged solar producers to offset their bills by selling surplus energy to the national grid.
 This led the government to pay for power it did not need, allowing affluent landowners and businessmen to access electricity at little or no cost, while poorer citizens faced higher prices.

 In June 2025, the Pakistani government imposed a 10% tax on imported solar panels, nearly all of which came from China.
 Khalid Waleed, an energy economist at the Sustainable Development Policy Institute, warned that the tax could deter lower- and middle-income households from adopting solar technology.
 He noted that those who might be priced out of switching to solar were the same individuals already bearing the brunt of rising electricity costs.
 This development risked further deepening the energy divide, as wealthier households remained insulated through solar adoption while poorer consumers faced increasing financial strain.